Falagard/snake-server/README.md

+# Snake Server with Futures

+This is a modificiation to Snake Server to support asynchronous handling using Tink Future

 # Snake Server for Haxe

 Create TCP and HTTP servers with the [Haxe](https://haxe.org/) programming language, or run `haxelib run snake-server` to start a local HTTP server that serves static files in a specific directory.